atcol/weave/bnf.md

-This tool defines the following grammar with respect to the support for plain-text specification of its rules.
+This tool defines the following grammar with respect to its file-based support.

     <chaos-specification> ::= <opt-freq-modifier> <cause-spec> <opt-body>
     <opt-freq-modifier> ::= "randomly" | "exponentially" | ""